Cardiac action potential: Channels

 Ion channels are proteins that change shape in response to different stimuli to either allow or prevent the movement of specific ions across a membrane.
 They are said to be selectively permeable.
 Stimuli, which can either come from outside the cell or from within the cell, can include the binding of a specific molecule to a receptor on the channel (also known as ligand-gated ion channels) or a change in membrane potential around the channel, detected by a sensor (also known as voltage-gated ion channels) and can act to open or close the channel.
 The pore formed by an ion channel is aqueous (water-filled) and allows the ion to rapidly travel across the membrane.
 Ion channels can be selective for specific ions, so there are Na+, K+, Ca2+, and Cl− specific channels.
 They can also be specific for a certain charge of ions (i.e. positive or negative).

-Each channel is coded by a set of DNA instructions that tell the cell how to make it.
-These instructions are known as a gene.
+Each channel is coded by a gene.
 Figure 3 shows the important ion channels involved in the cardiac action potential, the current (ions) that flows through the channels, their main protein subunits (building blocks of the channel), some of their controlling genes that code for their structure, and the phases that are active during the cardiac action potential.
 Some of the most important ion channels involved in the cardiac action potential are described briefly below.

 HCN channels

-Hyperpolarization-activated cyclic nucleotide-gated channels (HCN channels) are located mainly in pacemaker cells, these channels become active at very negative membrane potentials and allow for the passage of both Na+ and K+ into the cell (which is a movement is known as a funny current, If).
+Hyperpolarization-activated cyclic nucleotide-gated channels (HCN channels) are located mainly in pacemaker cells, these channels become active at very negative membrane potentials and allow for the passage of both Na+ and K+ into the cell (which is a movement known as a funny current, If).
 These poorly selective, cation (positively charged ions) channels conduct more current as the membrane potential becomes more negative (hyperpolarised).
 The activity of these channels in the SAN cells causes the membrane potential to depolarise slowly and so they are thought to be responsible for the pacemaker potential.
 Sympathetic nerves directly affect these channels, resulting in an increased heart rate (see below).